2021 Milan Pilatus PC-12 crash

-On 3 October 2021, a Romanian private plane crashed into a building in San Donato Milanese, Lombardy, Italy.
-All eight occupants of the aircraft were killed, including the Romanian businessman and billionaire Dan Petrescu, the owner and pilot of the plane.
+On 3 October 2021, a Romanian private plane crashed into a building in Milan, Lombardy, Italy.
+All eight occupants of the aircraft were killed, including the Romanian businessman and billionaire Dan Petrescu, who owned and piloted the plane.

 Incident

 At 13:03 CEST on 3 October 2021, a small private plane carrying two crew and six passengers departed Milan's Linate Airport destined for Olbia Costa Smeralda Airport on Sardinia, both locations being in Italy.
-At 13:12, it crashed into a building near San Donato station in San Donato Milanese, killing all eight on board.
+Less than two minutes after take-off, the auto-pilot was disconnected; flying manually while climbing through cloud, the pilot lost control of the aircraft, and it descended rapidly until it crashed into an incomplete building near San Donato station in Milan.
+All eight on board were killed.

 Aircraft

 The aircraft was a Pilatus PC-12/47E carrying the registration YR-PDV.
 It was registered in Romania, and arrived in Milan from Romania on 30 September 2021.

 Victims

 Eight people were killed during the crash: the Romanian businessman Dan Petrescu, his Romanian–French wife and their son; the others were a family of four: an Italian man, his French wife, their one-year-old child, and the child's Romanian–French maternal grandmother; and a Canadian man who was a mutual friend of both families.